phalcon/documentation/docs/cache.md

 | `afterIncrement`       | Fires after the value has been incremented    |         No         |
 | `beforeDecrement`      | Fires before the value has been decremented   |         No         |
 | `afterDecrement`       | Fires after the value has been decremented    |         No         |

+### Event Layers

+Cache operations can emit `cache:*` events from two layers.
+The cache facade ([Phalcon\Cache\AbstractCache][cache-abstract-cache]) fires `cache:before*` and `cache:after*` around each operation, and the underlying `Storage` adapter also fires `cache:*` events for the same operation.
+If you wire an events manager into both the cache object and its adapter, a single operation emits each event twice.
+Wire the manager into one layer only.
+The cache facade is the supported source for cache-level events, and it is the only layer that emits the multi-key `*Multiple` events.

+The `before*` events fire only after key validation passes, so an operation that throws on an invalid key does not emit its `before*` event.

 ## Contracts